microsoft/autogen/website/docs/autogen-studio/getting-started.md

 **Updates**

 - April 17: AutoGen Studio database layer is now rewritten to use [SQLModel](https://sqlmodel.tiangolo.com/) (Pydantic + SQLAlchemy).
 This provides entity linking (skills, models, agents and workflows are linked via association tables) and supports multiple [database backend dialects](https://docs.sqlalchemy.org/en/20/dialects/) supported in SQLAlchemy (SQLite, PostgreSQL, MySQL, Oracle, Microsoft SQL Server).
-The backend database can be specified a `--database-uri` argument when running the application.
+The backend database can be specified with a `--database-uri` argument when running the application.
 For example, `autogenstudio ui --database-uri sqlite:///database.sqlite` for SQLite and `autogenstudio ui --database-uri postgresql+psycopg://user:password@localhost/dbname` for PostgreSQL.

 - March 12: Default directory for AutoGen Studio is now /home/<user>/.autogenstudio.
 You can also specify this directory using the `--appdir` argument when running the application.
 For example, `autogenstudio ui --appdir /path/to/folder`.
 This will store the database and other files in the specified directory e.g. `/path/to/folder/database.sqlite`. `.env` files in that directory will be used to set environment variables for the app.